ryankemmer/IntellivestTradingBotCDK/README.md

 ## Updating this project

-* Edit python lambda code in `buyingfunction` folder to update buying logic
+* Edit python lambda code in `lambda` folder to update buying/ selling logic
-* Edit python lambda code in `sellingfunction` folder to update selling logic
+* Edit python code in `trainer` folder to update trainer logic
-* Run `pipreqs src/buyingfunction --force` and `pipreqs src/sellingfunction --force` in the root directory of the project to update Python dependencies
+* Run `pipreqs src/lambda --force` and `pipreqs src/trainer --force` in the root directory of the project to update Python dependencies
 * <b>Optional</b> - test to make sure container will build

 ```